lusaxweb/vuesax/docs/components/upload.md

 ## Multiple

-You can have a multiple upload by adding the multiple property within the component
+You can upload multiple files by adding the `multiple` property within the component

 <vuecode md>
 <div slot="demo">